Coronavirus: Turkish Super Lig to restart from June 12 | Goal.com

 "Hopefully we will complete our leagues in the best way at the end of July, we will give our trophies on the field and we will crown the season by hosting the UEFA Champions League final in our country in August.

-“I wish our decisions to be good for our country and Turkish football.”
+"I wish for our decisions to be good for our country and for Turkish football."